Trees in mythology: Wishing trees

 In many parts of the world travelers have observed the custom of hanging objects upon trees in order to establish some sort of a relationship between themselves and the tree.
 Throughout Europe, trees are known as sites of pilgrimages, ritual ambulation, and the recital of (Christian) prayers.
 Wreaths, ribbons or rags are suspended to win favor for sick humans or livestock, or merely for good luck.
 Popular belief associates the sites with healing, bewitching, or mere wishing.

 In South America, Darwin recorded a tree honored by numerous offerings (rags, meat, cigars, etc.); libations were made to it, and horses were sacrificed.

 World tree

-The world tree, with its branches reaching up into the sky, and roots deep into the earth, can be seen to dwell in three worlds - a link between heaven, the earth, and the underworld, uniting above and below.
-This great tree acts as an axis mundi, supporting or holding up the cosmos, and providing a link between the heavens, earth, and underworld.
+The world tree, with its branches reaching up into the sky, and roots deep into the earth, can be seen to dwell in three worlds—a link between heaven, the earth, and the underworld, uniting above and below.
+This great tree acts as an axis mundi, supporting or holding up the cosmos.
 In European mythology, the best-known example is the tree Yggdrasil from Norse mythology.